Weld County Seal

 On August 9, 1976, the Weld County Board of County Commissioners approved a resolution adopting the official seal of Weld County.
 The seal, designed by Dr. Robert B. Turner, represented the agricultural, industrial and educational wealth and resources of the county.

-Dr. Turner’s design, which is used on all county material, includes illustrations of wheat, a sugar beet and a cow to represent Weld County’s rich agriculture heritage, an oil lamp to represent the county’s wealth, and a cog in the center to represent industry within the county.
+Dr. Turner’s design, which is used on all county material, includes illustrations of wheat, a sugar beet and a cow to represent Weld County’s rich agriculture heritage, an oil lamp to represent the county’s educational wealth, and a cog in the center to represent industry within the county.

 The seal, along with a flag designed by David Rosentrater featuring that seal, was unveiled at the Centennial Center dedication on July 3, 1976.